Dat So La Lee: Documentation

 The couple began to document every basket she produced from 1895 to 1925.
 This expanded to include about 120 baskets that are documented.
-Most if not all of these documented baskets were sold at Cohn's Emporium, while the Cohns provided Keyser with food, lodging, and healthcare.
+Most if not all of these documented baskets sold through the Cohn's Emporium, while the Cohns provided Keyser with food, lodging, and healthcare.
 The supreme craftsmanship of these baskets certainly added to the value, but the Cohns' early documentation promoted her artwork.
 Scholars have discovered that almost everything the Cohns wrote about Keyser was an exaggeration or fabrication.

-In 1945 the State of Nevada purchased 20 Dat So La Lee baskets.
-Ten were placed in the collection of the Nevada Historical Society (NHS) in Reno, Nevada and ten went to the Nevada State Museum in Carson City.
+In 1945, the State of Nevada purchased 20 Dat So La Lee baskets.
+Ten were placed in the collection of the Nevada Historical Society (NHS) in Reno, Nevada, and ten went to the Nevada State Museum in Carson City.
 With the collection came the ledgers documenting the baskets.
-In 1979 four of the baskets were stolen from the NHS but by 1999 all had been recovered and all ten were placed on permanent display.
-Four of the baskets were loaned to the Nevada Museum of Art for the exhibit "Tahoe, a Visual History" (August 22, 2015 - January 10, 2016).
+In 1979, four of the baskets were stolen from the NHS, but by 1999 all had been recovered, and all ten were placed on permanent display.
+Four of the baskets were loaned to the Nevada Museum of Art for the exhibit "Tahoe, a Visual History (2015–2016).

+According to artist and writer Amadour, the work of Louisa Keyser (Dat So La Lee) reflects a broader pattern in which Indigenous artists have been framed through settler narratives.
+Her baskets were first collected and exhibited as ethnographic objects but are now recognized as significant achievements in Indigenous art.
+Amadour places this shift within a wider critique of how the histories of Indigenous, Black, Asian, and Latinx communities in Nevada have been underrepresented, while dominant narratives of the American West continue to emphasize expansion and conquest.
+Stories about the 'West' are often told as tales of heroic conquest and Manifest destiny, which can hide the real experiences of those who lived there.